Fantasy NASCAR Similar Track Guide

 Kansas

-Las Vegas is an intermediate track where historically tire-wear hasn’t proven to be a huge issue.
+Las Vegas is an intermediate track where historically tire-wear hasn’t proven to be a huge issue but its increasing.
 Track position is very important here.

 Martinsville